For UK Healthcare Professionals OnlyAAC Portal Distributors

 Updated asthma guidelines reflect the increasing amount of literature evidence that describes the value of FeNO monitoring in asthma management.1

-In September 2011, the American Thoracic Society (ATS) published a clinical practice guideline on the Interpretation of Exhaled Nitric Oxide Levels (FeNO) for Clinical Applications: an official ATS Clinical Practice Guideline.
-This practice guideline was designed for clinicians and provided evidence-based recommendations for the use and interpretation of exhaled nitric oxide measurements in clinical practice.2
+In September 2011, the ATS published a clinical practice guideline on the interpretation of exhaled nitric oxide levels for clinical applications.
+This guideline was designed for clinicians and provided evidence-based recommendations for the use and interpretation of exhaled nitric oxide measurements in clinical practice.2

 In February 2012, the ATS guideline was formally endorsed and supported by the American College of Allergy, Asthma and Immunology (ACAAI) and the American Academy of Allergy, Asthma and Immunology (AAAAI).3

 In the US, the National Institute for Health (NIH) worked with the Agency for Healthcare Research and Quality (AHRQ) to publish in 2017 an extensive evidence-based review of FeNO which supports its use in the diagnosis and management of asthma.4

 In 2018, the Global Initiative for Asthma (GINA) was also updated and now includes recommendations for FeNO use.5 FeNO is also included in the 2019 GINA guideline on severe asthma.6